sitiporn/Reading-paper/README.md

      -  fine-tuning takes 30 epochs
      -  label smoothing to the intent classification loss Zhang et al. (2020a).

-### Likely to be  wrong assumption
-    - Pretrain from scarch without utilize the weight of Pretrain models <- How do I know that ?
-### Assumption
-    - use fix pretrain weight encoder
-    - train only head

 ### Bug To fix